 Hi!
-We are Sofi and Rosebell, founders of Expedition Subsahara, a social connection that began as a tiny seed — a dream — and that we’re working to grow into something beautiful.
+I'm Sofi, the founder of Expedition Subsahara, a social connection that began as a tiny seed — a dream — and that we’re working to grow into something beautiful.

 When I first came to America, I realized that Africans have a misconception of what America is like: think big houses, fancy cars and lots of cash.
 I basically thought America was Hollywood.
 And now that I’ve lived here half of my life, I know that Americans also have a misconception of what Africa is like.
 Though Africa is a continent of diverse countries, sometimes they get lumped in the same stereotype.
 People have asked if I lived in a hut, had a lion as a pet, or if there are streets where I grew up (no, no, although that would be cool, and yes).
 I’m privileged to understand these cultural misunderstandings.
 Neither Americans perceptions of Africa nor Africans perception of America are truths, but there are hints of truth in each.
 There are advantages to America, just as there are advantages to living in Africa.
 My mom knew my educational advantage would be here.
 An American degree means something to the rest of the world.